lambda826/My-Notebook/99 Interview/BQ.md

 - Show that you proactively communicated the issue and its resolution to all the stakeholders.

 # Tell me about yourself
+- **Evaluation**
 	- Current & past experiences
 	- Your core strengths
 	- Your personality
 	- Ability to respond to unstructured question
 	- How well you can connect with your colleagues
 	- Communicate your ideas clearly and effectively
+- **Keys**
+	- Discuss the significant accomplishments that you have contributed to your current role
+	- Share the positive impact of your contribute

 # Tell me about a time you disaggreed with someone